Yusuf10100/Flutter-Interview/README.md

 # flutter_interview

-A quiz app that has the most common interview questions that will help flutter students to be familiar with such questions.
+A voluntary app that has the most common interview questions that will help flutter students to be familiar with such questions.

 ## Properties:
     1- Bloc(Cubit)for state managememnt.